Houston man arrested in connection with road rage incident in Fayette County

 According to the Fayette County Sheriff's Office, the incident involved a driver who was reportedly shooting out the window of a Ford Edge that was heading eastbound on I-10 on Sunday.

-Deputies performed a traffic stop near Schulenburg and discovered two men and a woman with a small child in the vehicle.
+Deputies performed a traffic stop near Schulenburg, Texas, and discovered two men and a woman with a small child in the vehicle.
 The people in the car denied any allegations of weapons or any shooting.
-However, deputies later discovered during an investigation a 9mm handgun in the back seat and marijuana.
+However, deputies later discovered a 9mm handgun in the back seat and marijuana.

-The driver, identified as 35-year-old Charlie Ray Sheppard Jr., reportedly admitted to deputies about firing the handgun out the window "after being cut off by a couple motorists."
+The driver, identified as 35-year-old Charlie Ray Sheppard Jr., admitted to deputies that he fired the gun out the window "after being cut off by a couple motorists," according to the sheriff's office.
 Sheppard also "claimed the bag in which the handgun and marijuana was discovered."

 It was later discovered that Sheppard was prohibited from possessing a firearm because he is a convicted felon.